Jesus in the Bible

 Obed the father of Jesse, and Jesse the father of David [the king of Israel and the ancestor of Jesus Christ].

-He came to a town called Nazareth and lived there.
-Then what had been spoken by the prophets was fulfilled, that Jesus would be called a Nazarene.
+and settled in a town called Nazareth, so that it could fulfill what was spoken by the prophets [Isa.
+11:1 in the Hebrew text] that Jesus would be called a Nazarene.

 then the devil took Jesus with him to Jerusalem, and having set him on the wing of the temple, he said to him,